CrychicTeam/CrychicDoc/docs/en/doc/vscode-snippets-guide.md

 A:
 1. Open the `.vscode/md.code-snippets` file in your project.
 2. Add a new entry following the JSON format of existing snippets.
-Each snippet is a key-value pair: the key is the snippet's name (displayed in VSCode command palette), and the value is an object containing `prefix`, `body`, and `description`.
+Each snippet is a key-value pair: the key is the snippet's name (displayed in VSCode command palette), and the value is an object containing `prefix`, `body` (an array of strings), and `description`.
     ```json
     "My New Snippet": {
         "prefix": "mynew",